-• Adoption of audited financials for the fiscal year ended March 31, 2016 as per Indian GAAP.

-- Declaration of Dividend for the year ended March 31, 2016. - Appoint a Director in place of Mr Ananda Raju Vegesna (DIN 01598346), who retires by rotation and being eligible, offers himself for reappointment.. - Reappointment of ASA & Associates LLP as the statutory auditors. - Appointment of Ms Vegesna Bala Saraswathi, as a Director. - Ratification of Remuneration payable to Mr S Ramachandran, Cost Auditor.
+- Adoption of audited financials for the fiscal year ended March 31, 2017 as per Indian GAAP. - Declaration of Dividend for the year ended March 31, 2017. - Appoint a Director in place of Ms Vegesna Bala Saraswathi (DIN 07237117), who retires by rotation and being eligible, offers herself for reappointment. - Reappointment of ASA & Associates LLP as the statutory auditors. - Ratification of Remuneration payable to Mr S Ramachandran, Cost Auditor.